bbauska/UofM-AdvStyling/readme.md

 </p>
 <!-- {width="4.0in" height="2.2465813648293964in"} -->

 In step two, I really want to encourage you to use fluid layouts.
-It\'s very often the case that when people use breakpoints, they then use absolute measurements.
-The reason for that is if you think about it, they know pretty much how big the screen\'s going to be.
-They know that\'s going to be somewhere between here, That size and that size.
+It&apos;s very often the case that when people use breakpoints, they then use absolute measurements.
+The reason for that is if you think about it, they know pretty much how big the screen&apos;s going to be.
+They know that&apos;s going to be somewhere between here, That size and that size.
 Based on the fact that they know how many pixels wide the screen is going to be, they can hard code the width of some of their elements.
-You\'re going to see this in Bootstrap all the time.
-But, just because somebody else does it, doesn\'t mean the you should.
+You&apos;re going to see this in Bootstrap all the time.
+But, just because somebody else does it, doesn&apos;t mean the you should.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 73. step 2 fluid layout, #2 (69) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->